LMMMEng/LLD-MMRI2023/main/README.md

 ```

 ## Prediction
 We accept submissions in the form of a Json file containing the predicted results at the specified time, the details will be notified to the registered participants via email.

-You will get the baseline inference results by running the following command:
+You can download the [trained model weights](https://github.com/LMMMEng/LLD-MMRI2023/releases/download/release-v1/best_f1_checkpoint-216.pth.tar) and use the following command to make predictions:

 ```
-$ python3 predict.py --data_dir data/classification_dataset/images --val_anno_file data/classification_dataset/labels/labels_val_inaccessible.txt --model uniformer_small_IL --batch-size 8 --checkpoint output/20230411-192839-uniformer_small_IL/best_f1_checkpoint-216.pth.tar --results-dir output/20230411-192839-uniformer_small_IL/ --team_name LLDBaseline
+$ python3 predict.py --data_dir data/classification_dataset/images --val_anno_file data/classification_dataset/labels/labels_val_inaccessible.txt --model uniformer_small_IL --batch-size 8 --checkpoint best_f1_checkpoint-216.pth.tar --results-dir output/20230411-192839-uniformer_small_IL/ --team_name LLDBaseline
 ```

 You can also retrain the baseline model, once you have a satisfactory model, please generate a prediction file on the validation set by running the following command: